Posted on 16 Comments

 8.4V Capable: Yes

-Looking at the dimensions of this little servo, you can notice, that they are just the same as the famous Dymond D47.
+Looking at the dimensions of this little servo, you can notice that these are just the same as the famous Dymond D47.

-On the opposite, it features metal gear and casing, it is digital vs analog for Dymond, provides higher torque, and is heavier than D47.
+On the opposite, it features metal gear and casing, it is digital vs analog for Dymond, provides way higher torque being heavier than D47, though.

-Well, it’s twice the price, but if you are ready to pay for it, you won’t be disappointed.
+Well, it’s twice the price as well, but if you are ready to pay for it, you won’t be disappointed.

 It looks like KST A08 provides a performance of KST X08, packed in the size of Dymond D47.